-Four TURBO grants were last Tuesday awarded to researchers of the University of Twente (TechMed Centre) and RadboudUMC for innovative research on medical technology.
+Four TURBO grants were awarded today to researchers of the University of Twente (TechMed Centre) and RadboudUMC for innovative research into medical technology.
 The grants will enable the researchers to jointly develop their innovative idea and pursue follow-up funding.

 The TURBO program started in 2017 and is an acronym for 'Twente University Radboudumc Opportunities.'
 It ties in with the TOPFIT program, which gives further effect to the ‘Concepts for a Healthy Life' innovation profile of the East region in the Netherlands.
 The purpose of a TURBO grant is to prepare a project for acquiring larger, external funding, such as those provided by national and European funds and companies that are active in the field of health care and technology.